What is a cv?

-You can think of a commanditaire vennootschap as a special type of 'general partnership'.
-Within a CV, there are two types of partner – a managing partner and a limited partner.
+A limited partnership consists of at least two persons.
+Within a cv, there are two types of partner – a managing partner and a limited partner.

+- Managing partners.
 The managing partner runs the business on a day-to-day basis.

 The limited partnership contract

 It is not mandatory to draft a partnership agreement when setting up a limited partnership, but putting your agreements in writing can be useful.
 For example, a cv contract might include arrangements about:

 - who the managing and limited partners are and the equity they each bring into the company, e.g. cash, labour, equipment, etc.;

 - how partners will divide any profit or loss;

 - Taking out a life insurance policy for the continuation of the business if 1 partner dies.

 - Agreements about the client portfolio, should partners ever split up.